An outstanding cottage set in an elevated position in woodland within walking distance of Bowness-on-Windermere and minutes from Lake Windermere.

 There is also a useful cloakroom in the utility area and a spacious entrance hall.

-Upstairs the cottage features a further four bedrooms, two with en-suite and a superb family bathroom with relaxing bath.
+Upstairs the cottage features a further four bedrooms, two with en-suite and a superb family bathroom with a relaxing bath.

 Outside, there is a decked area overlooking the woods and a luxurious hot tub, an ideal spot to relax after a strenuous day out on the local fells.